Central values of additive twists of Maa{\ss} forms $L$-functions: Introduction

 \subsubsection{Wide moments of Dirichlet twists}

 In the case of $\phi$ a Hecke--Maa{\ss} cuspform of level $1$, we not only obtain the normal distribution result for the additive twists in Theorem~\ref{thm:intro-normal-level1}, but furthermore a convergence of moments (see Proposition \ref{prop:moments-level1}).
 Using the Birch--Stevens relations this implies certain new moment calculations for the twisted $L$-functions $L(\phi,\chi,1/2)$ which have not been obtained by the standard {\lq\lq}approximate functional equation{\rq\rq}-approach.
 This fits into the framework of \emph{wide moments} of families of $\GL_1$-twists of automorphic $L$-functions as in \cite{Nordentoft21}, \cite{Nordentoft21.2}, \cite{Be17}, \cite[Corollary 1.9]{Nordentoft2021} (see also Section \ref{sec:arith-applications} below for more background).
-We state here the moment calculation in the simplest version and refer to Corollary \ref{cor:widemoments} for the most general statement.
+We state here the moment calculation in the simplest version and refer to Corollary \ref{cor:widemoments} for the most general statement which is a rare example of a moment calculation with a huge amount of cancellation.

 \begin{cor} Let $\phi$ be a Hecke--Maa{\ss} cusp form for~$\Gamma = \SL(2, \Z)$ and $n\in 2 \N_{\geq 0}$.
 Then we have as $Q\rightarrow \infty$

 for some $\delta>0$, where $P$ is a degree $n/2$ polynomial with leading coefficient